panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 ## 3. Record benefits

 I prefer record type instead of index signature most of the time.
-Record syntax is shorter and more readable.
+Record syntax is shorter and more readable (altought it's also a matter of taste).

 <CH.Section>

-For example, I find the [record parameter](focus://1[20:50]) more readable:
+For example, the [record parameter](focus://1[21:50]) is a bit easier to grasp than the [index signature parameter](focus://5[21:53]):

 ```ts
 function logSalary1(salary: Record<string, number>) {